guischu09/MultipleSampling-MBN/README.md

 ### Repository Description ###

-This repository contains code of the Multiple Sampling (MS) scheme for contructing stable Metabolic Brain Networks.
-Check our preprint here: https://doi.org/10.1101/2021.03.16.435674.
+This repository contains code of the Multiple Sampling (MS) scheme for contructing stable Metabolic Brain Networks proposed at: https://doi.org/10.1101/2021.03.16.435674

 ### Setup ###